 IT Recommendations for New Computers

 IT recommends computer standardization to ensure the most efficient product support.
-When weighing a new computer purchase, please consider Dell OptiPlex line for desktops and Latitude line for laptops.
-IT employs certified Dell technicians on staff to support these products.
+In addition, Shared Services and IT have negotiated special pricing and utilized preferred vendors to help ensure that the University receives the maximum value for its purchasing dollar.
+These negotiations also include warranties and asset tagging which assist IT staff when supporting users.
+When weighing a new computer purchase, please consider Dell OptiPlex line for desktops and Dell Latitude line for laptops.
+The list of products will update every year based on component enhancements, availability and configuration demand.
+IT employs certified technicians on staff to support these products.

 If you prefer an Apple Macintosh computer, please consider the following:

-- Mac computers typically cost more money than Dell computers for similar hardware specs.
+- Mac computers typically cost more money than Windows computers for similar hardware specs.

 - Some applications are not supported for Macs: